Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Dinesh Kumar Agarwal

-Yes, that is that not as of now we are handling one part of is handling few contract which we have signed is a end to end.
-Our target is all new customer.
-We are targeting for the end to end solutions so that we sign any all contract for a long term contract like 3 to 10 years contract.
+Yes that is — as of now, we are handling one part of ash handling, few contracts which we have signed is an end-to-end.
+Our target is all new customers we are targeting for the end-to-end solutions so that we sign any — all contract for a long-term contract like three to 10 years contract.

 Ananya Khanna